Staci has been an online writer for over eleven years. Her articles often focus on home care and maintenance.

 - Rinse twice, taking the comforter out of the dryer in between rinse cycles and refolding it.
 This ensures that all the laundry detergent is removed from the cover.

 - Wash your down comforters once a year at most.
 To keep them clean in between washings, cover them with duvet covers made of tightly woven material, and wash the duvet covers as often as needed.

-There are a couple of other considerations worth mentioning that will affect many of us - those with children and/or allergies:
+There are a couple of other considerations worth mentioning that will affect many of us, particularly those with children and/or allergies:

 - Allergy sufferers who enjoy their down comforters may also benefit from covers designed to protect from dust mites and other allergens.
-Achoo Allergy & Air Products sells these items for $60–$140, depending on the material used and warranty period—anywhere from 3 years to a lifetime, and Allergy Be Gone sells the Pristine line of comforter covers for $60–$170.
+Achoo Allergy & Air Products sells these items for $60–$140, depending on the material used and warranty period—anywhere from three years to a lifetime.
+And Allergy Be Gone sells the Pristine line of comforter covers for $60–$170.

 Drying a Down Comforter

 - Dry the comforter in an extra-large capacity dryer on the lowest temperature setting possible.
 This will take two or three hours, but you want to make certain that the down is completely dry to prevent mold growth.
 Added benefit: Your bedroom will not smell like wet poultry.